spiderPan/AJAX_mailer/Readme.md

 ## Installation
 Clone the repo to your local dev environment.
 This uses PHP on the back end, so you'll need something like WAMP or MAMP to run it (alternatively configure a Docker project and run it that way).

+## Docker
+Run `docker-compose up` and then visit the site in localhost:3040

 ## Usage
 Pretty straightforward - navigate to the live instance and try submitting an email.
 The endpoint isn't connected to an API at this point - just a simple POST check and it returns back a success or error message, depending on the outcome.